Glass delusion: Contemporary accounts

 French philosopher René Descartes wrote Meditations on First Philosophy (1641), using the glass delusion as an example of an insane person whose perceived knowledge of the world differs from the majority.
-In the Essay (Book II, Chapter XI, 13) when proposing his celebrated model of madness, John Locke also refers to the glass delusion.
+In An Essay Concerning Human Understanding (Book II, Chapter XI, 13) when proposing his celebrated model of madness, John Locke also refers to the glass delusion.

-In modern times, the glass delusion has not completely disappeared.
-There are still isolated cases today.
+In modern times, the glass delusion has not completely disappeared, and there are still isolated cases today.
 "Surveys of modern psychiatric institutions have only revealed two specific (uncorroborated) cases of the glass delusion.
 Foulché-Delbosc reports finding one Glass Man in a Paris asylum, and a woman who thought she was a potsherd was recorded at an asylum in Merenberg."
 Andy Lameijn, a psychiatrist from the Netherlands, reports that he has a male patient suffering from the delusion in Leiden.